mmishalov/audio-manager/README.md

-AUXManager
+AudioManager
 ==========

-Application managing AUX behavior on smartphones running Android.
+Application managing audio behavior on smartphones running Android.

 Once headset is plugged to phone all audio playback automatically redirected to headset.